Congenital Heart Disease Interventional Cardiology Course

-SCAI is excited to welcome back international fellows for the SCAI 2022 Fellows Courses.
+SCAI is excited to welcome international fellows to the SCAI 2023 Fellows Courses.
 We set aside a specific number of scholarships for our Interventional Course and Congenital Heart Disease Course for attendees outside of the US and Canada.
 These scholarships are distributed among SCAI’s international societal partners who in turn, select the fellows.
 Please contact your local society for details.

 International fellows may apply for the congenital course, however, preference is given to those training in the US.
 International fellows will not be accepted for the Advanced Courses.
 If you have additional questions, please contact Liz Burke.

 The deadline to have a Real ID is May 7, 2025.
 Your driver's license or state-issued ID may not be accepted when flying domestically.